About Ford Theatre

 Petersen House

 The Petersen House, also known as the House Where Lincoln Died, is a 19th-century row house located at 516 10th Street NW in Washington, D.C.
-U.S. President Abraham Lincoln assassinated on April 14, 1865.
+U.S. President Abraham Lincoln was assassinated on April 14, 1865.
 William A. Petersen, a German tailor, built this house.
 The Petersen family occupied the first floor and rented out the upper two floors to boarders.
-The house was damaged in the 1868 Washington D.C. earthquake and sold to a Catholic order of nuns, who used it as a convent and school.
-In 1933, the building was purchased by the U.S. government and turned into a historical museum.
+The 1868 Washington D.C. earthquake damaged the house, which was sold to a Catholic order of nuns.
+They utilized it as a convent and school.
+1933 the U.S. government purchased the building and transformed it into a historical museum.

 Today, the Petersen House is part of the Ford’s Theatre National Historic Site and is open to the public.
 Visitors can take guided tours of the house and learn more about the events of April 14, 1865.
-The building contains a variety of artifacts related to Lincoln’s assassination, including the bed where he died and the clothes he wore when he got shot.
+The building houses a diverse collection of artifacts connected to Lincoln’s assassination, including the bed on which he passed away and the clothes he wore when shot.
 The Petersen House also includes a variety of interactive exhibits and educational programs aimed at helping visitors understand the significance of Lincoln’s death and the legacy he left behind.

 Final Thoughts – Ford Theatre

 Ford Theatre is one of the most iconic theatres in the United States.
 It is a National Historic Site in Washington, D.C., associated with President Abraham Lincoln’s assassination in 1865.
 It has a long and rich history of performances, from its first grand opening in 1863 to its reopening as an operating theatre in 1968.
-Visitors can explore the Theatre, the museum, and Lincoln’s box and see live performances.
-Ford’s Theatre is a unique and essential part of American history that is worth a visit.
+Visitors can explore the Theatre, the museum, and Lincoln’s Box and see live performances.
+Ford’s Theatre is a unique and essential part of American history worth visiting.